pbock/fahrplan/README.md

 fahrplan.arrival.find('Berlin Ostbahnhof').then(doSomethingWithTheResult);
 // Find the first train that arrived in Berlin Hbf in 2016 fahrplan.arrival.find('008011160', new Date(2016, 0, 1)).then(arrivals => arrivals[0]);
+// You can also use a Promise as the first parameter. fahrplan.arrival.find(fahrplan.station.get('Duisburg')).then(doSomethingWithTheResult);
 ```

 **Returns** a Promise that resolves with an array just like the one in `departure.find()`, except that `destination` and `departure` are replaced with `origin` and `arrival`, respectively.

-Because you'll often need to look up a station ID before you can fetch the arrivals board, you can also look it up right from the result of `station.find()` or `station.get()`.
+Because you'll often look up a station before you can fetch the arrivals board, you can also fetch the arrivals right from the result of `station.find()` or `station.get()`.
 Station objects come with a `arrival.find([ date ])` method that works just the same.

 ### `itinerary.get(url)`